ULL-ESIT-PL/hello-llvm/docs/what-is-IR/README.md

 ## Different Languages, Same IR

-Steps 1-3 are specific to the source language of the input program, whereas all other steps are agnostic to the language; the IR is the first such agnostic representation.
+Steps 1-3 are specific to the source language of the input program, whereas all other steps are agnostic to the language; the IR is the first such language-agnostic representation.
 Using this scheme, one can conceive different compilers that all share the "middle" and "back"-ends of the sequence above: